 DataRobot prides itself on being recognized among CB-insights’ leading 100 AI companies.
 Also, the startup has more than 400 strong employees globally, half of whom are established data scientists.
-Tom revealed in a Skype interview that the motivation to start DataRobot was triggered by a Kaggle data science contest.
+Tom revealed that the motivation to start DataRobot was triggered by a Kaggle data science contest.

 Even though the duo had only two weeks to develop a solution, they managed to clinch the sixth position in the competition.
 This accomplishment catapulted them to join additional competitions in several verticals, leading them to get three consecutive wins.

 “Jeremy and I were competing together as a team around 2011.
 It was during the competition that we had the idea for DataRobot because it was clear to us then that every business was generating a lot of data,” said Tom.
 He added, “But very few companies were taking advantage of the data with predictive analytics because it requires very highly trained data scientists to do it.”